 The Basics Of SEO (Why It’s Not Easy To Rank Quickly)

-Now, there isn’t some sort of silver bullet.
-There is only one guaranteed way to get to page one overnight: and it’s not SEO (search engine optimization).
-But understanding why requires a grasp of the basics of SEO.
+There isn’t some sort of silver bullet.
+There’s only one guaranteed way to get to page one overnight: and it’s not SEO (search engine optimization).
+But understanding why requires a grasp of SEO basics.

 Authority